cvonk/cvonk.github.io/resolve-ffmpeg/README.md

 # Exchange video with alpha channel between DaVinci Resolve and FFMPEG

-My quest: find a CODEC that supports an alpha (transparency) channel.
-Both for lossless and lossy video compression.
+My quest: exchange video with an alpha (transparency) channel between DaVinci Resolve and FFMPEG.

 ## Lossless